majdandzic-dominik/pollen-api/README.md

 # pollen-api
-Spring boot REST API for Croatian pollen forecast
+Spring boot REST API for Croatian pollen forecast.

 ## How to run